adds two numbers

 What's Next

-The parser understands the structure of Pyxc code and builds a tree of objects representing it.
+We now have a parser that understands the structure of pyxc code and builds a tree of objects representing it.
 But before we hook this up to LLVM and generate real machine code, Chapter 3 revisits the lexer: readable error messages, source locations, and the keyword map.
-The parser you have works — Chapter 3 makes it pleasant to use.
+The parser you have works but Chapter 3 makes it pleasant to use.

 Need Help?